ClusterCockpit/cc-backend/docs/dev-authentication.md

 The Login function (located in `auth.go`):
 * Extracts the user name and gets the user from the user database table.
-In case the user is not found the user obejct is set to nil.
+In case the user is not found the user object is set to nil.
 * Iterates over all authenticators and:
   - Calls the `CanLogin` function which checks if the authentication method is supported for this user and the user object is valid.